-Menopause happens in all elder women’s, between the age of 40s to 50s and may also vary.
+Menopause happens in all elder women, between the age of 40s and 50s and may also vary.
 The main cause for the Menopause is the female sex hormone levels, which naturally reduces along with the age and eventually ovaries stop releasing the eggs.
-Therefore, women’s in this phase are no longer have periods or be able to get pregnant.
+Therefore, women in this phase will no longer have periods or be able to get pregnant.

 Symptoms of Menopause

-Women experience very mild symptoms and usually varies with the level of estrogen hormones in their body.
-Listed below are the most common symptoms or changes that women’s undergo during menopause:
+Women experience very mild symptoms and usually varies with the level of oestrogen hormones in their body.
+Listed below are the most common symptoms or changes that women undergo during menopause:

 - Hot flashes.

 - Urinary tract infections.